mirbostani/nextjs-markdown-blog-typescript/README.md

-# nextjs-markdown-blog-typescript
+# nextjs-markdown-blog-with-toc

-A markdown blog with table of contents, built with Next.js and TypeScript
+A markdown blog with an auto-generated table of contents widget, built with Next.js